fosterrath-mila/ift6759/projects/project1/evaluation.md

 ```
 We will automatically be detecting the user config file and providing if needed it in our own batch
 evaluation script.

+As a particularity of the evaluation script, note that we will be providing you with a dictionary of
+the stations of interest for which to prepare your data loader/model.
+We do this in order to control the
+ordering of the predictions to make sure stations are not arbitrarily mixed.
+In practice, this means that,
+during the final test, your ``prepare_dataloader`` and ``prepare_model`` functions may be called up to seven
+times each (once per station).

 Finally, note that your model should in no circumstances produce Not-A-Number (NaN) values as output.
 The
 evaluation will throw an error if it does, and you will be penalized.
 If the groundtruth contains a NaN value